Disclaimer: My 20,000 step challenge ended up lasting 31 days, the full month of July.

-This is a stupid reason.
-Who cares if no one is watching?
+That would be a cop-out, plain and simple.
+Why should I care if nobody’s watching?
 If I make excuses for myself not to follow through on my goals, I’m setting a dangerous precedent.

+That being said, I got off to a bit of a slow start.
 10:45 p.m. rolled around and I had still only reached 11,000 steps.
 Damnit, I couldn’t dig myself into a hole on my very first day.
-I put on my super affordable running shoes and started moving.
+I put on my Tesla brand running shoes (yes, Tesla makes running shoes) and started moving.

 11:50 struck and I was still short of my goal.
-I ran as fast as I could but fell short by 53 steps – or 19 more seconds of running.
+I sprinted as fast as I could but fell short by 53 steps – or 19 more seconds of running.
 I am sore and achy but full of hope.
-20,000 steps is no walk in the park.
+20,000 steps are never going to be a walk in the park.

 Digging Myself Into an Early Hole

 Fine, I’ll admit it: I didn’t give it my best effort yesterday.

 I finished 10,000 steps short of my goal.
 Oops.
 It might have something to do with me staying out crazy late and drinking beer with an old friend the night before.
 Who knows?
 There’s no way to measure these things.

 I was starting to panic when 11:00 p.m. rolled around and I had taken less than 5,000 steps.
 So, I did what any other exhausted, dehydrated, and hungover person would do: I got off the couch and ran across town on the 4th of July.
 Fireworks crackled overhead as my dog panicked and I moved slightly slower than usual.